lsst-dm/dmtn-039/index.rst

 .. note::

-    At present (`DM-11390 <https://jira.lsstcorp.org/browse/DM-11390>`_), the template used for difference imaging is hard-wired to visit=410929 and ccdnum=25.
+    At present (`DM-11390 <https://jira.lsstcorp.org/browse/DM-11390>`_), the template used for difference imaging is hard-wired to visit 410929 and ccdnum 25.
     This is a single CCD only of one of the ``Blind15A_40`` visits.
 If you would like to use a different template, you must manually set this in the source code (``ap_pipe/python/lsst/ap/pipe/ap_pipe.py``, in the function ``runPipelineAlone``).
     This functionality will be improved when we switch from using a visit as a template to using coadds by default (see `DM-11422 <https://jira.lsstcorp.org/browse/DM-11422>`_).

-WRITE MORE HERE.
-THE RESULTS SECTION NEEDS UPDATING STILL.
+This will run all four steps of the pipeline in order.
+Each step will create a new subdirectory in ``output_dir``: one for ingested images, one for ingested calibration products, one for processed images, and one for difference imaging.

 .. _Results: